saidvandeklundert/rust_from_python/README.md

-# rust_from_python
+# Calling Rust from Python

 Example where Rust is being called from Python.
 In the examples, I used CPython 3.9.2 and Rust 1.56.0.
+The Rust code relies on the std.
+The Python side relies on `ctypes`, something that comes with Python.
 ## rust_lib_1

 Contains Rust code that can be called from Python to print strings and integers.